-Studio apartments are often an excellent option for those who are looking for memory care services at their assisted living community.
+Studio apartments are often an excellent option for those who are looking for memory care services in their assisted living community.
 While these accommodations may be smaller, they’re also easy to navigate and provide convenient access to almost everything in one room.
 Having a studio apartment in a premier retirement community can actually provide residents — especially those with memory loss — with a higher quality of life.

 Downsized Yet Personalized

-Though your loved one may lose some square footage, moving into an assisted living memory care studio apartment means they will gain professional support from a world-class staff.
+Though your loved one may lose square footage, moving into an assisted living memory care studio apartment means they will gain professional support from a well-trained staff.
 At Marjorie P. Lee, our residents have access to the healthcare services they need, even as those needs change.
 We have also developed a suite of cognitive therapies available to residents in our assisted living memory care neighborhoods.
 This program, known as Living Well Memory Support, uses a combination of software, music, art, and other non-pharmaceutical interventions to engage residents and stimulate their minds.

 For seniors with memory loss, healthcare needs can change at any time.
 By choosing a retirement community that offers services above and beyond what your loved one requires now, they’ll be taken care of even as their needs evolve.
 Also, moving into a studio apartment allows your loved one to take advantage of the independence, social engagement, and safety these spaces offer.